 5. Network.
 Lots.

 When starting out, look up local photographers, hair stylists, wedding planners, florists, dress shops, shoe shops, videographers, etc. Reach out to them!
 Tell them a bit about yourself, offer up some portfolio photos, and express your passion and willingness to expand your experience in the industry.
-Let them know that you would love the opportunity to work with them and that whenever they need a makeup artist, they are welcome to reach out to you!
+Let them know that you would love the opportunity to work with them.
+And tell them that whenever they need a makeup artist, they are welcome to reach out to you!

 6. Be humble, be grateful